 PENSION BENEFITS.
 Retirement income and all other benefits, including disability benefits, death benefits, life insurance, and other ancillary benefits, except healthcare benefits, that are provided through a defined benefit pension plan to plan members and beneficiaries after termination of employment or after retirement.
-Postemployment healthcare benefits are considered other postemployment benefits, whether they are provided through a defined benefit pension plan or another type of plan.
+Postemployment healthcare benefits are considered other postemployment benefits, whether they are provided through a defined benefit pension plan to plan members.